karl-hajjar/wide-networks/README.md

 ```bash
 export PYTHONPATH=$PYTHONPATH:"$PWD"
 ```
-from the main directory (wide-networks/.) of where the wide-networks library is located.
+from the root directory (wide-networks/.) of where the wide-networks library is located.

 ### Python jobs
 We define python jobs which can be run with arguments from the command line in the directory *jobs*.
 Mainly, those jobs